tdalberg/tdalberg.github.io/_posts/2020-12-14-a-simulation-of-epidemic-spread-in-a-network-of-students-and-courses.md

 tags: [higher education, policy]
 ---

 How fast can a virus spread among students at a university campus?
 Building on a [previous post](https://tdalberg.github.io/2020/12/09/a-network-of-students-and-courses-and-its-implications-for-epidemic-spread.html), I will try to answer this question by simulating spread of viral disease in a network of students and courses.
 While factors affecting epidemic spread are numerous, the point of this post is simply to show that there is readily available information about the ecology of universities that can be parsed and put to use for modeling purposes.
 As scholars of education, we know little or nothing about epidemiology or virology.
-But we know something about education and its organization, and we can use that something to facilitate epidemiological forecasts for our specific sphere of society.
+But we know something about education and its organization, and we can use that something to facilitate epidemiological forecasts for our particular part of society.

 This simulation is based on a range of wild assumptions, some of which lead to overestimation while others lead to underestimation of epidemic spread on campus: